MEXICAN FLAG SALUTE & PLEDGE OF

 http://rexcurry.net/bellamy-edward-emiliano-zapata-mexico-socialism.html

-with a military salute.
-The pledge was written by Francis Bellamy, cousin
+began with a military salute.
+The pledge was written by Francis Bellamy,

-and cohort to Edward.
-The pledge was created to promote their military
+cousin and cohort to Edward.
+The pledge was created to promote their

-socialism in the most socialistic institution: government schools (socialized
+military socialism in the most socialistic institution: government schools

-schools).
-They wanted government to take over all schools and create
+(socialized schools).
+They wanted government to take over all schools

-the "industrial army" from children to spread the Bellamy vision.
-The
+and create the "industrial army" from children to spread the Bellamy

-Bellamys admired the military and they wanted all of society to ape the
+vision.
+The Bellamys admired the military and they wanted all of society

-a straight-arm gesture and thus, Francis' early pledge was the origin
+with a straight-arm gesture and thus, Francis' early pledge was the

 by the historian Dr. Rex Curry, author of "Pledge of Allegiance Secrets."